-3. GENERAL PROCEDURES
+2. GENERAL PROCEDURES

-Annually, all employees will be evaluated using the Classroom Teachers Evaluation System (CTES), which is comprised of the following components: a final assessment of instructional practice, student learning growth, and/or other agreed upon measures.
-The specific percentage of each portion will be mutually agreed to each year.
+Annually, all employees will be evaluated using the Classroom Teachers Evaluation System (CTES), which is comprised of the following components: a final assessment of instructional practice, deliberate practice student learning growth, and/or other agreed upon measures.
 In addition, Category 1A employees will be evaluated twice.
 Each employee will receive an overall combined rating of Highly Effective, Effective, Needs Improvement (Category 2) or Developing (Category 1A or 1B), or Unsatisfactory based upon the combined ratings accrued on the agreed upon components.